 FIGURE 2.
-CHANNEL INPUT CURRENTS AND INPUT-CAPACITOR RMS CURRENT FOR 2-PHASE CONVERTER

-Figures 25 and 26 in the section entitled Input Capacitor Selection can be used to determine the input-capacitor RMS current based on load current, duty cycle, and the number of channels.
+CHANNEL INPUT CURRENTS AND INPUT-CAPACITOR RMS CURRENT FOR 2-PHASE CONVERTER s 25 and 26 in the section entitled See "Input Capacitor Selection" on page 24. can be used to determine the inputcapacitor RMS current based on load current, duty cycle, and the number of channels.
 They are provided as aids in determining the optimal input capacitor solution.